pelavarre/byoverbs/futures.md

     ts abs, ts rel, ts z, & default to dedupe the ts rel ts to file, without ts to screen

-    why do the costs of s s s s and a a a keep rising? explicit weights on hits:  4X 2X 1X for str-split, py-split, str-in 8X for found in Comments vs not
+    why do the costs of a a a, s s s, t t t, keep rising? vs explicit weights on hits:  4X 2X 1X for str-split, py-split, str-in vs 8X for found in Comments vs not

 pq vim tty